On a stage,

 Secure in their station, full of erudition,

-they hammer-out our fate
+they hammer-out their fate

 in hallowed halls of justice,